etsaone/etsa/Constitution.md

 ## Section 5

-The President will be sworned in on the 14th day of every second month, thereof, serving for a term of 2 months.
+The President will be sworned in on the 28th day of every month, thereof, serving for a term of 1 month.

 There is no limit on how many terms a president can keep serving in the office unless they lose the popular vote.